AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/basic-terms.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Cycle</p> </td>
    <td> <p>A cycle refers to two phases of the scenario run: operation and commit.
 The scenario may consists of one or more cycles.
-For more detailed information, see <a href="../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md" class="MCXref xref">Scenario execution, cycles, and phases</a>.</p> </td>
+For more detailed information, see <a href="../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md" class="MCXref xref">Scenario execution, cycles, and phases in Adobe Workfront Fusion</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Data Store</p> </td>
    <td> <p>A tool that stores data from scenarios or allows you to transfer data between individual scenarios or scenario runs.
-For more information, see <a href="../../workfront-fusion/modules/data-stores.md" class="MCXref xref">Data Stores</a>.</p> </td>
+For more information, see <a href="../../workfront-fusion/modules/data-stores.md" class="MCXref xref">Data Stores in Adobe Workfront Fusion</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Data Transfer</p> </td>
    <td> <p>The amount of data transferred through your scenario.
-For more information, see <a href="../../workfront-fusion/scenarios/scenario-detail.md" class="MCXref xref">Scenario detail</a>.</p> </td>
+For more information, see <a href="../../workfront-fusion/scenarios/scenario-detail.md" class="MCXref xref">Scenario details in Adobe Workfront Fusion</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Filter</p> </td>
    <td> <p>Additional features that can be applied between two modules.
 A filter allows you to then only work with bundles that fit certain criteria.
 There are a number of different filters you can apply.
-For more information, see <a href="../../workfront-fusion/scenarios/add-a-filter-to-a-scenario.md" class="MCXref xref">Add a filter to a scenario</a>.</p> </td>
+For more information, see <a href="../../workfront-fusion/scenarios/add-a-filter-to-a-scenario.md" class="MCXref xref">Add a filter to a scenario in Adobe Workfront Fusion</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>ID</p> </td>